Stars of CCTV: Singles

-5 singles from debut album Stars of CCTV were released.
+5 singles were released from Stars of CCTV.

 Like all of the Hard-Fi releases, various formats carried subtle changes to differentiate them on the shelf, making them all collectable, such as "Hard to Beat"'s changing sky to "Living for the Weekend"'s countdown to 18:00.

 The Tina mentioned on some of the sleeves formed a subplot throughout all the single releases.
-She later became a bit of a talking point both in the music press and on the fans forums.
+She later became a talking point both in the music press and on the fan forums.